I got lost in the souks of Marrakech. I tried to find my way in the huge labyrinth but had to give up trying too much.

 The Souks of Marrakech on the Map

 The map shows where in Marrakech the souks are located.
 I marked a walking route but it doesn’t guide you much.
 Just walk where you want.
-But this is roughly where I think you should go.
+This, however, is roughly where I think you should go.

-Skip the maps and use the sun as your compass.
-After dark use the stars like the Arabs did in the old days.
+In the labyrinth, use the sun as your compass.
+After dark, use the stars, just like the Arabs did in the old days.
 And to make sure you will never get severely lost, download the Marrakech Google map in advance.
-That lets you locate where you are without roaming with your phone.
+That lets you locate exactly where you are.

 Rue Smarine